Financial Assistance For Students In South Africa

 The foundation welcomes applications from candidates that want to pursue a career in medicine or related fields, as well as those with an interest in advancing HIV/Aids treatment options through scientific research.

-6. ABSA offers Banking and Investment Management bursaries
+5. ABSA offers Banking and Investment Management bursaries

 ABSA offers Banking and Investment Management bursaries to students pursuing a career in the financial services industry.
 The bursary is open to students who are currently enrolled in Grade 11 or 12 and will be graduating the following year.

-To apply for this bursary you must complete an application form on the Student Financial Assistance website and attach a copy of your ID document, proof that you are living with a parent/guardian (i.e., copy of their income tax returns), as well as proof that they have signed on as guarantor (this can either be a bank statement showing that they have opened an account at ABSA).
+To apply for this bursary you must complete an application form on the Student Financial Assistance website and attach a copy of your ID document, proof that you are living with a parent/guardian (i.e., a copy of their income tax returns), as well as proof that they have signed on as guarantor (this can either be a bank statement showing that they have opened an account at ABSA).

-7. The SASOL bursary scheme
+6. The SASOL bursary scheme

-The SASOL Bursary Scheme is offered to high school learners who are currently enrolled in Grade 11 or 12 and will be graduating the following year.
 SASOL is a large oil and gas company that offers bursaries for students in South Africa.
 The bursary scheme is open to students who want to pursue any career related to technology, engineering and science.

 To apply for a bursary from SASOL you must meet certain requirements:

-- You must live in South Africa;
+• You must live in South Africa;

-- You must be between the ages of 18-30 years old;
+• You must be between the ages of 18-30 years old;

-- You cannot have completed your tertiary studies;
+• You cannot have completed your tertiary studies;

-- Your parents’ annual income cannot exceed R100 000 (around $7000).
+• Your parents’ annual income cannot exceed R100 000 (around $7000).

 There are many options available if you are a student struggling to finance your education.
-It is important to apply for as many of these as possible, because not all bursaries are awarded equally and it may be difficult to obtain one without being able to afford the application fee.
+It is important to apply for as many of these as possible because not all bursaries are awarded equally and it may be difficult to obtain one without being able to afford the application fee.

 Bursaries are available for both students and parents, but these differ depending on whether you have been born in South Africa or not.
-If you were born in South Africa, then you will be eligible for a bursary through the National Student Financial Aid Scheme (NSFAS).
+If you were born in South Africa, then you will be eligible for a bursary through any of the National Student Financial Aid Scheme (NSFAS).

 Closing